 A trusted and pragmatic adviser, Dorothee partners with her clients to efficiently develop robust strategies to achieve their business goals and avoid adverse exposure.
-Her hands-on experience as advisor, advocate and arbitrator spans a broad range of transactions, including contracts relating to the supply and distribution chain (e.g., sales contracts and distribution agreements), contracts commercializing intellectual property (e.g., licensing and cross-licensing agreements), collaboration and partnership agreements (e.g., joint development technical, cooperation projects and joint ventures), disputes arising from large infrastructure and energy projects, contracts for works (e.g., construction contracts and manufacturing agreements), contracts for services, and M&A transactions (e.g., share purchase and asset purchase agreements).
+Her hands-on experience as advisor, advocate and arbitrator spans a broad range of transactions, including contracts relating to the supply and distribution chain (e.g., sales and distribution agreements), contracts commercializing intellectual property (e.g., licensing and cross-licensing agreements), collaboration and partnership agreements (e.g., joint development, technical cooperation projects and joint ventures), disputes arising from large infrastructure and energy projects, contracts for works (e.g., construction and manufacturing agreements), contracts for services, and M&A transactions (e.g., share purchase and asset purchase agreements).

 Clients have turned to Dorothee as a thought leader and trusted source of advice for managing exposure and commercial risk in times of crisis, including the COVID-19 pandemic.
-Dorothee also advises clients in connection with avoiding contract disputes, questions relating to trade associations (in particular in the life sciences industry), the setting aside or enforcement of arbitral awards, execution and attachment proceedings, judicial assistance for foreign litigation and investigations, international litigation and private international law, including issues of jurisdiction, recognition and enforcement of foreign judgments, and Swiss and German contract law.
+Dorothee also advises clients in connection with avoiding contract disputes, questions relating to trade associations (in particular in the life sciences industry), the setting aside and enforcement of arbitral awards, execution and attachment proceedings, judicial assistance for foreign litigation and investigations, international litigation and private international law, including issues of jurisdiction, recognition and enforcement of foreign judgments, and Swiss and German contract law.

 In the GAR 100 of 2020 and 2019, Dorothee was described by sources as “especially impressive” and as “the most proactive and responsive outside counsel I have worked with in my long career as in-house counsel.”
 In Chambers Global 2021, one client says: “In addition to her great legal skills and business acumen, she is extremely proactive, reliable and creative.”
 According to Who’s Who Legal Switzerland 2016, Dorothee is praised as an “exceptionally analytical lawyer” who “knows her cases inside out,” especially when it comes to engineering and technology projects.
 In Chambers Europe 2021, Dorothee is praised for her ability to “evaluate the position for the client in every detail so the client has a good understanding of perspective over a potential dispute.”
 She has also been recognized by Who’s Who Legal since 2017 in the sections “Thought Leaders – Arbitration” (Global and Switzerland), “Arbitration” (Global and Switzerland), and “Future Leaders – Arbitration.”